South Waikato District: Demographics

-Of those at least 15 years old, 1,722 (9.3%) people had a bachelor's or higher degree, and 5,100 (27.5%) people had no formal qualifications.
-The median income was $24,900, compared with $31,800 nationally.
-2,238 people (12.1%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 8,259 (44.6%) people were employed full-time, 2,541 (13.7%) were part-time, and 1,164 (6.3%) were unemployed.
+Of those at least 15 years old, 1,665 (8.6%) people had a bachelor's or higher degree, 11,187 (57.6%) had a post-high school certificate or diploma, and 6,096 (31.4%) people exclusively held high school qualifications.
+The median income was $34,900, compared with $41,500 nationally.
+1,347 people (6.9%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 8,979 (46.3%) people were employed full-time, 2,334 (12.0%) were part-time, and 1,014 (5.2%) were unemployed.

 Economy

 The district's main industries are forestry and timber production, however land previously in plantation forest is increasingly being converted to dairy production.
 Several hydroelectric projects are located at the district's western edge.

 Bent St. Skate Park

-One of South Waikato District's most prominent features is it historical skate-bowl park.
+One of South Waikato District's most prominent features is the historical skate-bowl park.
 It was built in the 1980s, as one of the first skate parks in the country, and was recently chosen for a major refurbishment project.
 This community-led project is set to receive $550,000 from the South Waikato District Council in order to facilitate its upgrade.
 Intended upgrades include additional skating features, court area, and seating area.